 • Meagan Henry resigns to accept a position at All Souls UU church in Washington, DC.

-• Ann Richards serves briefly as interim and in October is confirmed as Director of Lifespan Spiritual Growth.
+• Ann Richards is appointed Director of Lifespan Spiritual Growth.

 • A new platform for Sunday worship services and other ceremonies is completed in February with leadership from Aesthetics Chair Jeanne Gayler.

-• Contractor Harry Braswell begins construction for remodeling the Meeting House.
+• Contractor Harry Braswell begins work on remodeling the Meeting House.

 • Kristine Erickson is elected Chair of the Board.